Energinet-DataHub/greenforce-frontend/apps/dh/api-dh/documents/development.md

 Before you're able to run the BFF locally you need an `appsettings.Development.json` file in the `apps/dh/api-dh/source/DataHub.WebApi/` folder.
-Either create one from `apps/dh/api-dh/source/DataHub.WebApi/appsettings.Development.json.sample` or if you are an internal DataHub employee, take a loot at the [`dev-secrets`](https://github.com/Energinet-DataHub/dev-secrets) repository.
+Either create one from `apps/dh/api-dh/source/DataHub.WebApi/appsettings.Development.json.sample` or if you are an internal DataHub employee, take a look at the [`dev-secrets`](https://github.com/Energinet-DataHub/dev-secrets) repository.

 ## Generating HttpClient and DTOs